 Active participation plays an important role in making you adept at combining probability and computer science.
 It has also been observed over many quarters that keeping up with the material highly correlates with improved class performance.

-Each week, for one hour, you will meet in a small group with a TA and work through problems.
+Each week for 50 minutes you will meet in a small group with one of our outstanding CAs (section leaders) and work through problems.
 If you have taken any of the CS106 classes, our sections will be very similar—except with more probability.
-The sign-up form for sections will go out on the first day of class, and the deadline for filling out that form is midnight on Wednesday night.
-We will let you know which section you are in by the weekend, and you will have your first section during Week 2.
-You do not need to enroll in your section via Axess.
+Sign-ups for sections will go out on Wed, Sept 25th and will be open until noon Pacific Sunday, Sept 29th.
+We will let you know which section you are in by Monday, Sept 30th and you will have your first section that week (during Week 2).

 Section attendance and participation is required for all students.
-Your participation grade is based on how much you engage with section; a student that engages and helps others will recieve a better score than one who shows up late or doesn't participate.
-Students are allowed two makeup sections (i.e. attending another TA's section in the same week) and two section absences in the quarter without penalty.
+Your participation grade is based on how much you engage with section; a student that engages and helps others will recieve a better score than one who shows up late and doesn't participate.
+Students are allowed two (2) makeup sections (i.e. attending another CA's session in the same week) and one (1) unexcused section absence in the quarter without penalty.

 Grading